znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

                 type: string
 ```

-- Create a directory named products-api_data in which we will place these stubs.
+- Create a directory named products-api_examples in which we will place these stubs.

 ## Stub Out The Product Service